- 1 - Tha Khaek – Why Are We Here?

 The lights highlighted the stalagmites and stalactites in various colors and cast dark, creepy looking shadows on the cave walls.
 I took a bunch of pictures, but while the effect looked great in person, it just ended up looking like a multicolored, blurry mess on film.

-After about an hour, we exited the cave into a pretty spectacular jungle setting.
+After about an hour, we exited the cave into a jungle setting straight out of a Herzog movie, complete with muddy water, lush vegetation, swarming insects and the warning calls of hundreds of birds.
 After a few turns in the river, we started seeing families of water buffalo cooling off in the water and before long, we reached a village.
-Actually, it wasn’t so much a village as a couple of little shops selling the standard disgusting assortment of junk food and candy.
+Actually, it wasn’t so much a village as a couple of little shops selling the standard assortment of junk food and candy.

 The prices were a little inflated naturally, but that’s to be expected given the remote location.
 I would have happily bought something to put a little money in their hands, but they didn’t sell a single thing I consider edible; and I would consider most insects edible.
 I did get a bottle of water, though and my friends bought some chips and various candies of completely unnatural colors.